-Applicants must have at least a bachelor's degree to be considered for admission to master's degrees programs in religious studies.
+In order to apply to one of these two-year programs, students must hold a bachelor's degree.
 Other requirements might include letters of recommendation, GRE scores and a personal statement.
-The strongest applicants commonly have reading proficiency in one or more languages, as well as backgrounds in history, anthropology, psychology or sociology.
+The strongest applicants commonly have reading proficiency in more than one language, as well as backgrounds in history, anthropology, psychology or sociology.

 - History of religions

 Employment Outlook and Salary Information

 Religious studies is a field in which the terminal degree is a doctorate.
 Therefore, to be most competitive in the job market, those who complete master's degree programs in this field usually go on to earn a Doctor of Philosophy (Ph.D.).

 Although a doctorate is preferred for most postsecondary teachers of religious studies, a master's degree may qualify its holder for teaching positions at private secondary institutions.
 The U.S. Bureau of Labor Statistics predicts that employment for postsecondary teachers will increase 13% between 2014 and 2024.
 The median annual salary for this profession was $72,470 as of May 2015.